jayeclark/jayeclark/README.md

 # Jay Clark

 Hello world, I’m @jayeclark, and I've been training to be a full stack software engineer since May 2021, focusing on the MERN stack to start.
 At the moment, I'm working on making sure I have a strong grasp of JavaScript fundamentals.
-I've been active on [Codewars](https://www.codewars.com/users/jayclark) since July 2021, and I participate on Leetcode a bit as well.
+I've been active on [Codewars](https://www.codewars.com/users/jayclark) since July 2021, and I participate on Leetcode some as well.

 ## Contributing
 I would love to contribute to projects on a volunteer basis.
 I'm specifically looking become more familiar with version control and with the project management tools that I might be expected to use in a developer role, especially JIRA.
 I have a talent for debugging and refactoring that I am eager to contribute to the right team.